top of page

 Cilantro, minced, for garnish

-Rinse out the split chickpeas and bring to a boil in the water with salt till they are cooked through but still retain a bite, about 25-30 minutes.
-Drain the chickpeas saving the cooking liquids.
+Rinse the split chickpeas and bring to a boil in salted water until cooked through but still retain a bite, about 25-30 minutes.
+Drain the chickpeas, saving the cooking liquids.
 Take 1/3 of the chickpeas and purée to a smooth paste with some of the cooking liquids.
 Set the purée, cooked chickpeas and remaining cooking liquids aside.

 Grind the green chillies and the cilantro to a smooth paste with just enough water.
 Set aside.

-Heat the oil in a large pot and add the cinnamon stick, cloves, cardamom, and peppercorns and fry for 30 seconds till the cardamom pods turn a light golden.
-Add the curry leaves and stir fry for 30 seconds.
-Add the onions, turn down the heat to low and sauté till the onions are soft and translucent.
+Heat the oil in a large pot, then add the cinnamon stick, cloves, cardamom, and peppercorns, and fry for 30 seconds, until the cardamom pods turn a light golden.
+Add the curry leaves and stir-fry for 30 seconds.
+Add the onions, reduce the heat to low, and sauté until the onions are soft and translucent.

-Add the ginger and garlic and cook till the ginger is no longer smelling raw about 30 seconds.
+Add the ginger and garlic, and cook until the ginger no longer smells raw, about 30 seconds.
 Add the meat and mix with the spices.
-Cook till the meat is sealed on all sides, tossing the pieces frequently.
+Cook until the meat is sealed on all sides, tossing the pieces frequently.
 Be careful not to cook on high heat and colour the onions.

-Add the green chilli-cilantro paste and cook on medium for an additional 8-10 minutes till all the water is evaporated and the green paste is well-fried and very aromatic.
+Add the green chilli-cilantro paste and cook on medium for an additional 8-10 minutes, until all the water evaporates and the green paste is well-fried and very aromatic.

-Add 3 cups water, or stock if you have it, the coconut milk and salt.
-Bring to a boil and simmer with the lid tightly sealed for 90 minutes till the meat is very tender and falling off the bone.
+Add 3 cups of water (or stock if you have it), the coconut milk, and salt.
+Bring to a boil, then simmer with the lid tightly sealed for 90 minutes, until the meat is very tender and falling off the bone.
 Add the potatoes and simmer for 15 minutes.
 Add the shallots, cooked chickpeas, chickpea paste, and chickpea cooking water, and shallots in and simmer for 10 minutes.
 Taste for salt and adjust.

 • Facebook